5 minute read

 Verified Facts

 • According to the official documentation, Serde is a framework for serializing and deserializing Rust data structures, with Serialize and Deserialize as its central traits.
-Evidence: Serde crate docs, Serde overview
+Evidence: Serde crate docs, Serde overview Meaning: Serde is not JSON-specific.
+It is the common framework that lets Rust types move to and from multiple data formats.

 • According to the official docs, enabling the derive feature allows automatic generation of Serialize and Deserialize implementations for structs and enums.
-Evidence: Using derive
+Evidence: Using derive Meaning: for straightforward fields and names, you can start without hand-writing conversion code.

 • According to the official docs, serde_json::from_str and serde_json::to_string_pretty are used to convert between JSON strings and Rust values.
-Evidence: serde_json crate docs
+Evidence: serde_json crate docs Meaning: JSON can be parsed into a typed Rust value instead of being manipulated as raw strings.

 • According to the official docs, toml::from_str and toml::to_string_pretty are used to convert between TOML strings and Rust values.
-Evidence: toml crate docs
+Evidence: toml crate docs Meaning: even when the file format is TOML, the internal Rust boundary can remain the same AppConfig type.

-As of April 15, 2026, the latest pages on docs.rs supported using dependency lines like:
+As of April 16, 2026, the latest pages on docs.rs supported using dependency lines like:

 [dependencies]